AlexanderIbrahim1/kettle/README.md

   - transpiling a circuit with `U` and `CU` gates into more primitive gates
   - create non-primitive gates (quantum fourier transform, swaps, toffoli, etc.)

-Here's an example where we create one of the Bell states, and perform measurements on it
+Here's an example where we create one of the Bell states, and perform measurements on it:
 ```cpp
 #include <kettle/kettle.hpp>